Empowering Your Project Success

 Process ConsumablesAutoclave bagging materials, release film, peel ply4.5%

-Lamination LaborClean-room layup, fiber orientation alignment, debulking16.5%
+Lamination LaborClean-room layup, fiber orientation, debulking16.5%

 Surface Performance EngineeringManual leveling, sanding, polishing, UV clear coating28.0%